Optimal Information Acquisition Under Intervention: Comparative statics

 \item $0<\mu<\frac{t+h}{h}$: in this case the PM takes \emph{preventive} action.
 As equation (\ref{eq: PM's action 3}) shows, when $\mu$ is positive, on average the PM's action goes in opposite direction than the expected state, and therefore it counteracts the expected effect of the state on the outcome $y$.
 This is the case, for example, of a PM who has a target value for the outcome $y$, and uses her action to steer the outcome towards the target (which in our model is normalized to zero).
 However, the condition that $\mu<\frac{t+h}{h}$ also means that this PM does not substantially overreact to the expected value of the state.

-\item $\mu>\frac{t+h}{h}$: in this case the PM takes preventive action, but she overreacts to the expected state, i.e. on average the corrective action is strictly greater than what is needed (in expectation) to bring down the outcome to her target value.
-This overreaction can be the case, for example, when the PM has other incentives beyond that of controlling the outcome $y$.
-For instance, the PM may be inclined to take strong corrective action for political reasons. \end{enumerate}
+\item $\mu>\frac{t+h}{h}>1$: in this case the PM takes preventive action, but she overreacts to the expected state, i.e. on average the corrective action is strictly greater than what is needed (in expectation) to bring down the outcome to her target value.
+This overreaction can happen, for example, when the PM has other incentives beyond that of controlling the outcome $y$.
+For instance, the PM may be inclined to take strong corrective action for political reasons, or to ``send a message'' to establish a reputation. \end{enumerate}

 In the following proposition we state the comparative statics for the forecaster's marginal benefit of information (\ref{eq: marginal benefit of precision}) in the three cases discussed above. \begin{proposition} \begin{enumerate} \item If $\mu<0$, then the marginal benefit of forecaster's precision (\ref{eq: marginal benefit of precision}) is strictly decreasing in $\mu$, strictly increasing in $h$, and strictly decreasing in $t$. \item If $0<\mu<\frac{t+h}{h}$, then the marginal benefit of forecaster's precision (\ref{eq: marginal benefit of precision}) is strictly decreasing in $\mu$, strictly decreasing in $h$, and it may be increasing or decreasing in $t$. \item If $\mu>\frac{t+h}{h}$, then the marginal benefit of forecaster's precision (\ref{eq: marginal benefit of precision}) is strictly increasing in $\mu$, strictly increasing in $h$, and strictly decreasing in $t$. \end{enumerate} \end{proposition} The results in Proposition \ref{prop: CS on marginal benefit} imply the following comparative statics on the optimal precision. \begin{corollary} \begin{enumerate} \item If $\mu<0$, then the optimal precision $k^*$ is weakly decreasing in $\mu$, weakly increasing in $h$, and weakly decreasing in $t$. \item If $0<\mu<\frac{t+h}{h}$, then the optimal precision $k^*$ is weakly decreasing in $\mu$, weakly decreasing in $h$, and it may increase or decrease with $t$. \item If $\mu>\frac{t+h}{h}$, then the optimal precision $k^*$ is weakly increasing in $\mu$, weakly increasing in $h$, and weakly decreasing in $t$. \end{enumerate} \end{corollary} The results in Corollary \ref{cor: CS on k} follow directly from Proposition \ref{prop: CS on marginal benefit} and standard monotone comparative statics results (\cite{Milgrom:1994aa}, Theorems 5 and 6).
 All comparative statics in Corollary \ref{cor: CS on k} are strict for interior solutions, that is, for parameter values such that $k^*>0$ (\cite{vanzandt:2002aa}).
 Figure 1 summarizes these results.